-These Homemade Garlic Potato Chips are pretty impressive with garlic and tomato sauce adding an unique twist to a classic recipe.
+These homemade baked potato chips are pretty impressive with garlic and tomato sauce adding an unique twist to a classic recipe.
 A much healthier option to french fries!

-When my sister and I were young we used to love spending our nights chit chatting over a bowl of homemade garlic potato chips, sprinkled with tomato sauce and vinegar.
-It was tastier than the store bought version and what we loved more about making these was the bonding.
+When my sister and I were young we used to love spending our nights chit chatting over a bowl of homemade baked potato chips, sprinkled with tomato sauce and vinegar.
+Our tomato potato chips were tastier than the store bought version and what we loved more about making these was the bonding.
 Oh, the laughs we had!
-Such a good times!
+Such good times!

-I came to think about this recipe again when my daughter asked me to buy her chips which is a total no, no in this family.
-We don’t advocate junk food and if we can make a healthier, homemade version, we absolutely take it.
-Making our own homemade garlic potato chips seems like the best way to know what we put on our table as we get to choose the ingredients and we know they’re coming from trusted sources and are pretty much natural, no additives added.
+I came to think about this tomato flavored potato chips recipe again when my daughter asked me to buy her chips which is a big no, no! in this family.
+We don’t advocate junk food and if we can make a healthier, homemade version, we’ll absolutely take it!
+Making our own homemade baked potato chips seems like the best way to know what we put on our table as we get to choose the ingredients and we know they’re coming from trusted sources and are pretty much natural, no additives added.

 - 2 large potatoes

 - 4 garlic cloves